AdaSalvadorAvalos/TFG_Ada_Salvador_Avalos/README.md

-# TFG: Ada Salvador Ávalos
+# TFG: Ada Salvador Avalos
-Complete code of the entire final bachelor's degree project.
-With files to try it.
+Full source code of my Bachelor's final project, including all necessary files to run it.
+Currently compatible with Windows only.

-REQUIREMENTS for Windows:
+REQUIREMENTS:
 - WSL
 - WaoN available at https://kichiki.github.io/waon/.
 If you want to try the transformations from mp3 to MusicXML.
 You must download the WaoN program and change its location so that it is in the WSL:
 ````